 With the average cost of a four-year degree continuing to soar, 81% of American college students now believe tuition is out of control, according to a recent survey.
-The report also reveals growing concerns over student debt, job prospects, and the overall return on investment in a college education.
+The report also reveals growing concerns over student debt, job prospects and the overall return on investment in a college education.

-As the stateβs only public university exclusively dedicated to STEM, 91ΒιΆΉΣ³» Poly delivers a high-quality, in-demand education in a tight-knit campus environment β and does so at one of the lowest tuition rates in the nation.
-Annual in-state tuition and fees remain at $4,940, a rate that has not increased since its first academic year in 2014-2015 and is the lowest in 91ΒιΆΉΣ³».
+As the state’s only public university exclusively dedicated to STEM, 91鶹ӳ Poly delivers a high-quality, in-demand education in a tight-knit campus environment – and does so at one of the lowest tuition rates in the nation.

 That cost is nearly half the national average of $9,750 for in-state tuition at four-year public institutions, according to the Education Data Initiative.
 At private universities, the average tuition rises to $38,421.

-While nearly one in four students surveyed by WalletHub are unsure whether their tuition is worthwhile investment, and many worry about debt and job prospects, 91ΒιΆΉΣ³» Poly students and graduates defy these trends, as shown by these recent stats:
+While nearly one in four students surveyed by WalletHub are unsure whether their tuition is worthwhile investment, and many worry about debt and job prospects, 91鶹ӳ Poly students and graduates defy these trends, as shown by these recent stats:

 Contact:

-Lydia GuzmΓ‘n
+Lydia Guzmán

 Director of Communications